 If you see any issues with your conversion tracking setup, you can use the debug console to troubleshoot and fix them.
 For example, if your conversion tracking tag is not firing when it should, you may need to check that your trigger is set up correctly or that the custom event is being properly triggered on your website.

 Once you have tested and debugged your conversion tracking setup, you can click the “Publish” button on the top right of the screen to deploy your changes to your live website.
 This will make your conversion tracking setup active and start tracking conversions on your WooCommerce store.
+All ecommerce events will automatically get sent to your GA4 property where ecommerce reports will begin populating with product data, ecommerce funnel views, and other ecommerce-related reporting.

 Conclusion

 In this article, we have walked you through the process of setting up conversion tracking for your WooCommerce store using Google Tag Manager.
-We have covered the following steps:
+By following these steps, you can set up conversion tracking for your WooCommerce store and start tracking the actions that customers take on your website.

-However, by setting up conversion tracking and monitoring your results, you can gain valuable insights into what is and isn’t working for your business, and make changes accordingly.
+This can help you understand which marketing efforts are driving the most sales and make informed decisions about how to allocate your resources.
+You can also gain valuable insights into what is and isn’t working for your business, and make changes accordingly.
 This can help you optimize your e-commerce strategy and drive more sales for your WooCommerce store.

 I hope this article has been helpful in explaining how to set up conversion tracking for your WooCommerce store using Google Tag Manager.
 If you have any further questions or need additional assistance, feel free to ask.
 Good luck with your e-commerce business!